JanHerca/urantiapedia/output/wikijs/en/article/Meredith_Sprunger/Mind_Mastery.md

 ## Spirit Mastery

 The most creative objective in human experience is to master our minds under the guidance of the indwelling Spirit.
 Metaphors can be helpful in visualizing this transformation process.
 The Spirit is the architect, the mind is the builder, character is the edifice.
-Stated a little differently, “Mind is your ship, the Adjuster is your pilot, the human will is captain.” ([UB 111:1.9](/en/The_Urantia_Book/111#p1_9)) Only the spiritualized intellect can discern true values.
+Stated a little differently, “Mind is your ship, the Adjuster is your pilot, the human will is captain.” (<a id="a52_371"></a>[UB 111:1.9](/en/The_Urantia_Book/111#p1_9)) Only the spiritualized intellect can discern true values.
 As we discipline our mind and control our thoughts with the guidance of the Spirit, our consciousness becomes naturally attuned to the fruits of the spirit.
-This self-mastery gradually delivers us from negative control struggles and the slavery of self-denial as we spontaneously are motivated to actualize the fruits of the spirit: “loving service, unselfish devotion, courageous loyalty, sincere fairness, enlightened honesty, undying hope, confiding trust, merciful ministry, unfailing goodness, forgiving tolerance, and enduring peace.” ([UB 193:2.2](/en/The_Urantia_Book/193#p2_2))
+This self-mastery gradually delivers us from negative control struggles and the slavery of self-denial as we spontaneously are motivated to actualize the fruits of the spirit: “loving service, unselfish devotion, courageous loyalty, sincere fairness, enlightened honesty, undying hope, confiding trust, merciful ministry, unfailing goodness, forgiving tolerance, and enduring peace.” (<a id="a52_1016"></a>[UB 193:2.2](/en/The_Urantia_Book/193#p2_2))

 This growth is largely the result of the dominance of the soul.
 The soul actually functions as the mid-mind, between the lower material mind and the higher cosmic mind, and brings inner peace, joy, and the freedom of the spirit as the dominant atmosphere of our consciousness.
 As we mature spiritually we live more and more in our soul-mind that transcends the struggle between the “flesh and the spirit.”